AdvI2I: Adversarial Image Attack on Image-to-Image Diffusion models: Experiments

 \textbf{Diffusion Models.} Our experiments leverage two diffusion models.
 The first model, InstructPix2Pix, is modified and finetuned from SDv1.5.
 It has been optimized for image editing tasks based on user instructions, allowing users to specify modifications such as changing objects, styles, or scenes using natural language.
 The second model, SDv1.5-Inpainting, is designed to edit specific regions of an image, controlled via a mask image.
 We also evaluate the transferability of AdvI2I from SDv1.5-Inpainting to other SD inpainting models.
 The results are shown in Appendix \ref{transferability}.

 \textbf{Baselines.} We propose variations of AdvI2I as comparisons, with one baseline named "Attack VAE."
 Attack VAE modifies the loss function to generate adversarial images by only utilizing the image encoder $\mathcal{E}$ and decoder $\mathcal{D}$ of the diffusion model.
-The goal is to ensure that the decoded image resembles the target image, similar to the approach used in Glaze \citep{shan2023glaze}.
+The goal is to ensure that the decoded image resembles the target image, similar to the approach used in Glaze \cite{shan2023glaze}.
 Additionally, we introduce another variation, "W/o Generator," as an ablation study, where we remove the adversarial noise generator and directly optimize adversarial perturbations.
 For further results and analysis, please refer to Appendix \ref{ablation}.
-In addition, we incorporate MMA-Diffusion \citep{yang2024mma}, which originally utilizes text and image modalities to generate NSFW content while evading post-hoc safety filters.
+In addition, we incorporate MMA-Diffusion \cite{yang2024mma}, which originally utilizes text and image modalities to generate NSFW content while evading post-hoc safety filters.
 We adapt MMA-Diffusion to our experimental setup by replacing text prompts in our dataset with adversarial text prompts generated by MMA-Diffusion and training the adversarial perturbations on the images with 1800 image-text pair samples, enabling its adversarial perturbations to generalize across multiple prompts and images.

 \textbf{Defense Strategies.} We evaluate the robustness of the AdvI2I attack under three different types of defense strategies.
-Specifically, Safe Latent Diffusion (SLD) \citep{schramowski2023safe} and Negative Prompt (SD-NP) \citep{rombach2022high} are popular concept removal methods applied during the inference process.
+Specifically, Safe Latent Diffusion (SLD) \cite{schramowski2023safe} and Negative Prompt (SD-NP) \cite{rombach2022high} are popular concept removal methods applied during the inference process.
+We modify the parameters of the SLD to adapt to I2I diffusion models.
+Please refer to Appendix \ref{sld} for more details.
 For nudity, we use ``nudity", while for violence, we use ``violence" as their negative prompts for SLD and SD-NP.
-Gaussian Noising (GN) \citep{honig2024adversarial} is a pre-process defense that adds Gaussin noise to the input images.
+Gaussian Noising (GN) \cite{honig2024adversarial} is a pre-process defense that adds Gaussin noise to the input images.
 Here we use the same noise bound as the adversarial noise.
 Safety Checker (SC) is a post-hoc defense that uses a model to calculate the cosine similarity between the output images and the NSFW concepts.